nabto/android-client-api/README.md

+> **Warning**
+> Deprecation notice: This SDK is for Nabto 4/Micro (uNabto).
+For new projects, the next generation Nabto 5/Edge should be used instead.
+Read about the differences [here](https://docs.nabto.com/developer/guides/concepts/overview/edge-vs-micro.html).
+Nabto 5/Edge also provides an [Android SDK](https://docs.nabto.com/developer/platforms/android/intro.html) (with Kotlin extensions).

 # Android Client API

-[Nabto ApS](http://nabto.com) client API for Android.
+Legacy [Nabto 4/Micro](https://www.nabto.com) client API for Android.

 Nabto provides a full communication infrastructure to allow direct, encrypted communication between clients and IoT devices - the Nabto communication platform.
 The platform supports direct peer-to-peer connectivity through NAT traversal.

 ## Installation

-The .aar file is not available from any repository as of writing due to jCenter being shut down and no migration has been performed yet.
-So obtain it from https://downloads.nabto.com for now and install manually in your project.
+The latest .aar file is currently only available as [direct download](https://downloads.nabto.com/assets/nabto-android-client/1.6.2/nabto-api-release.aar) so install manually in your project (or setup a local Maven repository).

 ## Note about version identifiers